When is the best time to water my lawn?

 If you have a clay base then it would hurt to aerate your lawn. lawn. here’s a post I wrote on that.
 How to aerate your lawn.

-If you have a slow draining lawn and do not want to do anything about it at this point in time then I would suggest using a timer and splitting the run time to something like 10 minutes on 30 minutes of and 10 minutes on again.
+If you have a slow-draining lawn and do not want to do anything about it at this point then I would suggest using a timer and splitting the run time into something like 10 minutes on 30 minutes off and 10 minutes on again.
 This should help it soak in.

 What is the best time to water grass seed?